How to Clean Up Third-Party Updates from the WSUS UpdateServicesPackages Folder

 For a deeper look into the WSUSContent, please review the video guide below.

-The UpdateServicePackages folder is used primarily for third-party update publishing operations.
-It’s common for the UpdateServicePackages to become bloated with content from obsolete updates.
+The UpdateServicesPackages folder is used primarily for third-party update publishing operations.
+It’s common for the UpdateServicesPackages to become bloated with content from obsolete updates.

-Each folder within the UpdateServicePackages corresponds to a third-party update and contains the content downloaded from the vendor and the digitally signed CAB file used for a specific UpdateID.
+Each folder within the UpdateServicesPackages corresponds to a third-party update and contains the content downloaded from the vendor and the digitally signed CAB file used for a specific UpdateID.

 In the folder 93171a38-662f-47a7-92c1-4862cbf16146, from the screenshot above, you can find the original binaries downloaded from the vendor for the software update.

-For a deeper look into the UpdateServicePackages and how to clean up obsolete updates from this directory, please review the video guide below.
+For a deeper look into the UpdateServicesPackages and how to clean up obsolete updates from this directory, please review the video guide below.

-Please review the video guide below for a deep dive into how to properly clean up unreferenced updates from the UpdateServicePackages.
+Please review the video guide below for a deep dive into how to properly clean up unreferenced updates from the UpdateServicesPackages.